novafacing/cgc-challenges/challenges/Kaprica_Go/README.md

 reason through fairly complex logic quickly.
 The competitor must be able to generate enough valid moves against an AI to successful finish the game in a reasonable amount of time to be successful against this service.

+### Read Notes

+* Read, passed into cgc_read_move which reads MORE and then parses, medium-ok type of function....